The Schedule 3 Problem

 Harsher Schedule 3 Decisions

-Immigration Case Officers are not required to ask you to make submissions for failing to meet Schedule 3 criteria or why the criteria should be waived.
+Immigration Case Officers are not required to ask you to make submissions for failing to meet Schedule 3 criteria.

-They can simply refuse the application without referring back to you.
-This means you should seek to address the criteria in detailed submissions as quickly as possible.
+They can simply refuse the application without referring to you.
+You should seek to address the criteria in detailed submissions as quickly as possible after lodgement.

 Please share your comments with me.

-I’d love to know more about your experience with applying for this visa subclass!
+I’d love to know more about your experience applying for this visa subclass!